mediamonks/symfony-sonata-media-bundle/Resources/doc/3-using_the_bundle.rst

         {{ media_object|media_image(800, 600) }}
     {% endif %}

-You can also use the ``media`` filter to render the embed if possible but fall back to the image if embedding is not available:
+You can also use the ``media`` filter to render the embed if possible, it will fall back to rendering an image if embedding is not available:

 .. code-block:: html+twig